-To expand the usefulness of the labs, we do have approval from the College to allow Psychology Department graduate students and other approved guests to work in the labs at the department's discretion.
+- To expand the usefulness of the labs, we do have approval from the College to allow Psychology Department graduate students and other approved guests to work in the labs at the department's discretion.

-Please be aware that the guideline does not allow reservation of the labs for independent research funded activities, testing, sampling, or other purposes unrelated to a specific undergraduate course need.
+Please be aware that we do not allow reservation of the labs for independent research funded activities, testing, sampling, or other purposes unrelated to a specific undergraduate course need.
 They may be used for one time training sessions or weekly class meetings where computers are needed for the purpose of demonstration.

 Hardware & Software

 The Information Technology unit will have the advertised number of machines working and ready when you arrive for your class.
 Please see the Lab Software and Hardware web page for the number and type of machines, and the software installed on them for reference.